 As the Russian petrochemical industry remains battered by ongoing developments across the national energy sector, key fundamentals reflecting its role and place in the country’s economy leave much to be desired.
-The petrochemical sector contributes a modest 1.5% to the Russian GDP.
+EY published a report on trends and challenges shaping future of the petrochemical industry in Russia

 Accounting for approximately 1% of global petrochemical output, Russia ranks last among the top 20 producers, falling behind not only the US and Europe but also Thailand, Taiwan, Brazil, Iran and mainland China.
 A large number of products with higher added value (such as specialty composites and additives) are not produced in Russia.
 China and Europe, for example, produce about 25% and 20% of the world’s primary plastics, respectively, while Russia produces only 2%.